-Not all J-1 Exchange Visitors are subject to the requirement.
+Not all J-1 exchange visitors are subject to the requirement.
 If the J-1 is subject, all J-2 dependent family members are also subject.
-Three criteria determine subjectivity to the home residence requirement:
+Three criteria determine subjectivity to the home residence requirement, if you are a J-1 exchange visitor:

-If the J-1 exchange visitor received any direct government funding from either the U.S. government or from the home government at any time during the J-1 program.
-The J-1 is also subject if he/she received indirect government funding through a binational commission or international agency (for example, Fulbright or the U.N.).
-If the funding comes only from indirect government funding through the university, the J-1 exchange visitor is not subject, unless the grants were specifically targeted for international exchange.
+You are also subject if you received indirect government funding through a binational commission or international agency (for example, Fulbright or the U.N.).
+If the funding comes only from indirect government funding through the university, you are not subject, unless the grants were specifically targeted for international exchange.

-If the J-1 exchange visitor's country is included in the "Skills List" and if the area of specialization during the J-1 program is listed for that country.
+If your country is included in the "Skills List" and if the area of specialization during the J-1 program is listed for that country.
 OISS has a copy of the Skills List.
 Unless it is clear, a letter may need to written to the State Department to obtain an advisory opinion.

 Foreign medical graduates who came to the U.S. or acquired J-1 status to obtain graduate medical education or training are subject.

-Government agency officials may have marked documents indicating whether or not the J-1 exchange visitor is subject to the two-year home country requirement.
+Government agency officials may have marked documents indicating whether or not you are subject to the two-year home country requirement.
 First, the J-1 visa page in the passport may contain a stamp: "This person is/is not subject to Section 212(e).
 Section 212(e) does/does not apply."
 Second, the bottom left-hand corner of the DS-2019 may be notated.

 These documents are often marked erroneously.
-If any of the three criteria listed above apply, the J-1 exchange visitor is subject to the requirement, regardless of what is marked on the documents.
+If any of the three criteria listed above apply, you are subject to the requirement, regardless of what is marked on the documents.
 An advisory opinion may need to be obtained from the State Department to clarify the situation.